-Discussions on history of biological science, ethical problems in biology and health related issues, and environmental issues.
-Required of all biology majors during their final spring semester.
+Discussions on history of biological science, ethical problems in biology and health related issues, origins and biotechnology and society as well as environmental issues are covered.
 Open only to majors.

 BIOL 391, -2; 491, -2 Independent Study

 Research under the supervision of a biology department faculty member.
 Total five credits.